AI

 25%, 50%, 70%?

 On the one hand, AI could lead to more accurate data, which may lead to increased rationale for developing biotech and pharma solutions and, hence, more wet lab work.
 On the other hand, AI may be so predictive that the need for wet lab work may diminish.
 In the short term, there is likely to be a balance between these two scenarios depending on the AI application.
 Regardless, outsourced data generation and analysis and many companies looking to save money on wet lab work are increasing the focus on implementing a strong, foundational, and systematic Digital Lab Strategy.
-Ultimately, many labs will have to make a digital decision about their level of digitalisation and implementation of systematic AI.
+Ultimately, many labs will have to make a digital decision about their level of digitalization and implementation of systematic AI.

 Digital Decision with Systematic AI